 It’s no surprise that the Internet of Things (IoT) devices are highly vulnerable to cyber attacks but who would know a time would come when these devices will become a security threat to institutions?
+This case involves a coffee machine and a ransomware attack.

 A few months ago researchers exposed life-threatening vulnerabilities in IIoT (Industrial Internet of Things) devices specifically Industrial robots.
 In their findings, robots could be hacked, but in this case, we are about to discuss a smart coffee machine or an Internet-connected coffee machine.